 Published to date

 Details about James’ published books.
 Click the titles to go to the online store for the print copy.
-(Kindle links are beneath the texts.)
+All available in print and Kindle.

 Living on a Greek island